kubeshop/botkube-docs/docs/usage/filters/index.md

 ### Send notification to non-default channel

-The annotation `botkube.io/channel: <channel_name>` sends events notifications of the annotated object to the mentioned channel.
+The annotation `botkube.io/channel: {channel_name}` sends events notifications of the annotated object to the mentioned channel.
 Notification forwarding via annotation is supported only for Slack, Slack legacy and Mattermost integrations.

 :::note